General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Results

 The additional mass added by the floor in the simulation is removed from the calculation of $\dot M$ where cells have rest-mass values of $b^2/\rho>1$.
 The profile of MADiHR is much flatter because they time average over a later and longer period, $30,000-70,000R_g/c$ in MADiHR, an \textit{ad hoc} cooling function evolves the disk toward equilibrium faster than the self-consistent processes we capture with full radiative transport, which demands more time to reach thermal equilibrium, and because the higher resolution allows large-scale initial transient modes to break up faster thus having a smaller impact on later evolution (e.g. parasitic modes of the MRI at intermediate and large radii).

-The plot of the efficiency (second panel of Figure \ref{figure3}) and its different components shows an efficiency of roughly 18\% at the horizon with most of it in the matter component followed by the electromagnetic part, with the radiation presenting a negative contribution due to the photon capture by the horizon via streaming and also photon advection.
-Similar efficiencies have been found in MADiHR where they found a total efficiency greater than ours because in their simulation due to the ad hoc cooling function the radiation does not interact with the material through absorption and scattering.
+The plot of the efficiency (second panel of Figure \ref{fig:quantsVsR1}) and its different components shows an efficiency of roughly 18.6\% at the horizon with most of it in the matter component followed by the electromagnetic part, with the radiation presenting a negative contribution due to the photon capture by the horizon via streaming and also photon advection.
+Similar efficiencies for all terms but radiation were found in MADiHR where the radiative efficiency was estimated in post-processing from measures of the rate of energy removal by the cooling function prescribed.
+They accounted for photon capture by light streams intersecting the horizon and photon advection by assuming complete radiative capture inside the photon orbit radius.
+We now find that this resulted in a total efficiency greater than that measured in our new simulations because their choices lead to an underestimate of the amount of radiation advected by the accretion flow.
+In addition we now capture the conversion of radiation to thermal and kinetic energy through absorption by wind material.

-For our system with a black hole spinning with $a/M=0.5$, the corresponding value expected for the efficiency according to the NT73 model is 8.2\% and for our simulation RADHR we found an efficiency of 18.6\% which corresponds to a deviation of 125\%.
-At the black hole horizon, the amount of the total efficiency in matter, electromagnetic and radiation forms are $\eta^{MAKE}_H$=22.5\%, $\eta^{EM}_H$=1.5\% and the remaining efficiency in radiation form.
+For our system with a black hole spinning with $a/M=0.5$, the corresponding value expected for the efficiency according to the NT73 model is 8.2\% and for our simulation RADHR we found a total efficiency of 18.6\% which corresponds to a deviation of 125\%.
+At the black hole horizon, the amount of the total efficiency in matter, electromagnetic and radiation forms are $\eta^{MAKE}_H$=22.5\%, $\eta^{EM}_H$=1.5\% and $\eta^{Rad}_H$=-5.4\%.

 We measured the jet, wind and radiation efficiencies at $r$=50$R_g$ and we found that at this radius the jet is carrying an efficiency of 4.3\%, the wind is carrying an efficiency of 7.4\% and the radiation an efficiency of 2.9\%, where for the jet 4.1\% is in the electromagnetic form and 0.2\% in the matter while for the wind 4\% is being carried by the electromagnetic part and 3.4\% by the matter.
-The summed values of the efficiencies carried by the jet, wind and radiation is less than the total efficiency and this difference is because even at $r$=50$R_g$ it's not trivial to guarantee that the wind material will reach infinity and for this reason we have assumed that the wind efficiency is $\eta_{wind}=\eta_{BH}-\eta_{jet}-\eta_{Rad}$ and following this condition we found that the wind has an efficiency of 11.4\%.
+The summed values of the efficiencies carried by the jet, wind and radiation is less than the total efficiency and this difference is because even at $r$=50$R_g$ it's not trivial to guarantee that the wind material will reach infinity and for this reason we have assumed that the wind efficiency is $\eta_{wind}=\eta_{BH}-\eta_{jet}-\eta_{Rad}$ and according to this condition we found that the wind has an efficiency of 11.4\%.